Jen

 During 'careers day' my sights were set so well on a job as an artist.
 But there was no information to be found.
 Not a handy flyer to be had.
-To this day I know that moment dulled my dreams, as well as the words of the wise in my circle encouraging me to pursue something that pays.
+To this day I know that moment dulled my dreams, as well as the words of my teachers encouraging me to pursue something that pays.
 The truth is, I think at that time it was not so straightforward to find a way as an artist.

 My time at school gave me only a relative snippet of artistic style and medium experience, and I really had no idea where to begin.
 I knew when I began painting again that I needed to explore and I was drawn to street art - and so I began with abstract, street-inspired pieces using acrylic.
 A few years later, I now understand that this style of working was strongly linked to a lack of confidence in the same way that my focus on fantasy art at school was an avoidance tactic in exploring other genres.
 I soon began exploring the human form and, being deeply connected with my own views on feminism, self-worth and body image I have been able to explore many areas of human emotion within my work.

 I have a real relationship with each person I paint - an ongoing connection whilst painting and even beyond.
 I like to work spontaneously as much as possible; allowing the structure to form in its own way as my hand follows no set pattern.
-I experience most joy from painting when expression flows naturally, and that's usually tied to things being imperfect.
+I experience the most fun and excitement from painting when expression flows naturally, and that's usually tied to things being imperfect.

 As I work through my predominantly oil-based painting process I aim to remain as loose as possible.
 I make sure to step back and assess my work regularly and I avoid committing too much time to the spirit of perfectionism.
 These conscious efforts enable me to continue developing a sense of freedom and light touch within each painting.